lisp-polymorph/polymorph.access/README.md

 ``` common-lisp
 (define-polymorphic-function emptyp (container))
 ```
-Checks is a container is empty for a user point of view.
+Checks is a container is empty from a user's point of view.
 Returns boolean.

 - Size